USD ($)

 With advancements in networking, hubs have largely been replaced by more advanced devices like switches and routers, making them less practical in modern applications.

-How to Configure a Computer Network Hub?
+How to Connect a Network Hub?

 Configuring a computer network hub is similar to configuring unmanaged Layer 2 switches.
 While the exact steps may vary depending on the model, the general procedure is as follows:

-Step 1: Connect Power to the Hub: For active hubs that amplify signals, plug the hub into a power source using an AC power cord, wall adapter, or a similar power connector.
+Step 1: Connect Power to the Hub: For active hubs that amplify signals, plug the hub into a power source using an AC power cord, wall adapter, or similar power connector.

 Step 2: Link Devices to the Hub: Use Ethernet cables with RJ45 connectors to connect your devices to the hub’s network ports.